Legal Language Services ranks Rhode Island as a state with moderately regulated legal interpreting requirements.

 Not all venues in Rhode Island require certified interpreters, except for Spanish-language cases.
 Please consult with Legal Language Services for the rules pertaining to your specific venue and language.

 There is 1 judicial district in Rhode Island that encompasses 5 counties.
-However, certification requirements in Rhode Island are statewide and remain consistent across all local jurisdictions.

 Call Legal Language Services at 1-800-788-0450 to find Rhode Island interpreters who meet state interpreting rules for courtroom trials, hearings, depositions, arbitrations and other legal proceedings.